xenify-io/litepaper/README.md

 <br>

-- vXEN enables participants from different EVM chains within the XEN ecosystem to participate in daily burn auctions. vXEN is generated by burning XEN native tokens from any of the 10 supported chains in the XEN ecosystem.
+- vXEN enables participants from different EVM chains within the XEN ecosystem to participate in daily burn auctions. vXEN is generated by burning XEN native tokens from any of the ten supported chains in the XEN ecosystem.
 Whenever a holder burns native XEN from one of these chains, the transaction is recorded in the burn record.
-The following is a detailed list of the supported EVM chains, each with its corresponding identifier and ratio for a single vXEN.
+The following is a detailed list of the supported EVM chains, each with its corresponding identifier and ratio for a single vXEN:

 <br>